 Is it worth it to pave a driveway?
 How do I build my own garage?
-In this post we’ll over some information regarding building a garage and driveway paving.
+In this post, we’ll cover some information regarding building a garage and driveway paving.

-One of the biggest aspects of home improvement is ensuring the curb appeal is up to code.
-Whether you are fixing up your home to sell on or you want to feel happier knowing your property looks a little bit better than the neighbors’, curb appeal is everything.
+One of the biggest aspects of home improvement is improving the curb appeal of your home.
+Whether you are doing home improvement projects before selling or you just want to feel happier knowing your property looks a little bit better, curb appeal is everything.
 But this means that we’ve got to do something extra not just to the exterior of the house but to the driveway and the garage.
-And what if you don’t have a driveway at the garage but there is a space at the front of your house crying out for it?
+And what if you don’t have a driveway to the garage but there is a space at the front of your house crying out for it?
 Here, let’s show you the way to drive your home in the right direction.

 Preparing to Build a Driveway